 Cybersecurity firm ZeroFox to go public via $1.4 bln blank-check deal

-Dec 20 (Reuters) - Cybersecurity company ZeroFox will go public through a merger with blank-check firm L&F Acquisition Corp LNFA.N in a deal valued at $1.4 billion, the companies said on Monday.
+Dec 20 (Reuters) - Cybersecurity company ZeroFox said on Monday it will buy digital privacy protection platform IDX and go public through a merger with blank-check firm L&F Acquisition Corp LNFA.N, in a deal that values the combined entity at $1.4 billion.

+With the pandemic having forced businesses to shift to a hybrid working model, demand for protection against digital threats has boomed, benefiting companies in the cybersecurity sector.

+Companies like SentinelOne Inc S.N have taken advantage of this surge in demand to list their shares, while Arctic Wolf, another cybersecurity startup, is also seeking to go public, Reuters reported last month.

 (Reporting by Niket Nishant in Bengaluru; Editing by Krishna Chandra Eluri)